markjnkim/es_mod/01-html/content/overview.md

 * What is Git workflow?

 ## Learning Objectives
-At the end of this module, you will be employer-competitive if you can do the following:
+By the end of this module, you will be able to:
 * Build and style static webpages with semantic HTML & CSS.
 * Implement best practices and standards when structuring HTML files using nested elements, indentation, comments, and line breaks.
 * Implement CSS styling via class, id, and element selectors using external stylesheets, inline styles, and embedded style tags.